PeterFa/PyTradeLib/doc/googleappengine.rst

  3. Uploading bars.
  4. Running the strategy optimization.

-**All the commands in this tutorial assume that you're inside the directory where you extracted the PyAlgoTrade package.**
+**All the commands in this tutorial assume that you're inside the directory where you extracted the PyTradeLab package.**

 To create an application, you first have to log in to your **Google App Engine** account.
 Once inside, hit the **Create Application** button.
 You'll need to pick an **Application Identifier**.
-For this tutorial I used **pyalgotrade-tutorial** and for the rest of the settings I used the default values.
+For this tutorial I used **pytradelab-tutorial** and for the rest of the settings I used the default values.
 Note that you'll have to pick a different, unique **Application Identifier** to create your application.
-So, whenever you read **pyalgotrade-tutorial** keep in mind that you have to replace that with your own **Application Identifier**.
+So, whenever you read **pytradelab-tutorial** keep in mind that you have to replace that with your own **Application Identifier**.

 Next, you'll use the updateapp.py script to upload your app.
 Note that you need to supply your **Application Identifier** as well as the path were your app.yaml resides: ::

-    python googleappengine/tools/updateapp.py --app_id=pyalgotrade-tutorial --app_path=googleappengine/app
+    python googleappengine/tools/updateapp.py --app_id=pytradelab-tutorial --app_path=googleappengine/app

 updateapp.py uses the appcfg.py utility from the **Google App Engine SDK for Python**, so you'll be asked for your email and password.
 If appcfg.py is not in the PATH, then you'll need to supply the --appcfg_path parameter too.
 The output should look like this: ::

     Updating app.yaml
-    Preparing pyalgotrade package
+    Preparing pytradelab package
     Updating application using appcfg.py
-    Application: pyalgotrade-tutorial; version: 1
+    Application: pytradelab-tutorial; version: 1
     Host: appengine.google.com

-    Starting update of app: pyalgotrade-tutorial, version: 1 Getting current resource limits.
+    Starting update of app: pytradelab-tutorial, version: 1 Getting current resource limits.
     Email: YOUR_USER_NAME_HERE@gmail.com
     Password for YOUR_USER_NAME_HERE@gmail.com: